travelgateX/documentation-site/content/getting-started/quickstart.md

 +++
 title = "Quickstart"
 pagetitle = ""
-description = "Try the API now" icon = "fa-clock-o" weight = 1
-alwaysopen = false
+description = "How to get support for using our APIs" icon = "fa-clock-o" weight = 1 alwaysopen = false